zk4/dirt/readme.md

 ```
 127.0.0.1  smallmac.local
 ```
-4. create db name in your mysql
+4. create db scheme in your mysql
 5. start com.zk.IntentionApplication
 6. open http://127.0.0.1:8081,  you are good to go